-- A. The University is committed to creating and maintaining a community where all individuals who participate in University programs and activities can work and learn together in an atmosphere free of sexual violence and sexual harassment. - B. When allegations of sexual violence or sexual harassment are brought to the University's attention, those allegations are promptly reviewed and addressed under the UC Policy on Sexual Violence and Sexual Harassment. - C. This policy applies to allegations that occur: - 1. on University properties; - 2. in connection with University programs; or - 3. off-campus or outside of University programs when the alleged conduct affects the complainant's employment or access to University educational programs, or that would violate other policies had it occurred on campus. - D. Violations of this policy will be handled following the appropriate adjudication and disciplinary procedures (see VIII.A, below). - E. No provision of this policy is interpreted to prohibit conduct that is legitimately related to: - 1. course content, teaching methods, scholarship, or public commentary of an individual faculty member; or - 2. the educational, political, artistic, or literary expression of students in classrooms or public forums. - F. However, freedom of speech and academic freedom are not limitless and do not protect speech or expressive conduct that violates federal or State anti-discrimination laws.
+- A. The University is committed to creating and maintaining a community where all individuals who participate in University programs and activities can work and learn together in an atmosphere free of sexual violence and sexual harassment. - B. When allegations of sexual violence or sexual harassment are brought to the University's attention, those allegations are promptly reviewed and addressed under the UC Policy on Sexual Violence and Sexual Harassment. - C. This policy applies to allegations that occur: - 1. on University properties; - 2. in connection with University programs; or - off-campus or outside of University programs when the alleged conduct affects the complainant's employment or access to University educational programs, or that would violate other policies had it occurred on campus. - D. Violations of this policy will be handled following the appropriate adjudication and disciplinary procedures (see VIII.A, below). - E. Employees who are in or enter into a consensual relationship with another employee where they have supervisory, decision-making, oversight, evaluative, or advisory responsibilities, must follow the reporting guidelines set forth in Section 380-13. - F. No provision of this policy is interpreted to prohibit conduct that is legitimately related to: - course content, teaching methods, scholarship, or public commentary of an individual faculty member; or - 2. the educational, political, artistic, or literary expression of students in classrooms or public forums. - G. However, freedom of speech and academic freedom are not limitless and do not protect speech or expressive conduct that violates federal or state anti-discrimination laws.